Adult and nymph spotted lanternfly. Photo Credit: USDA.

 Spotted lanternfly lifecycle.
 Photo Credit: Emily Damstra, Penn State Extension

 The spotted lanternfly (SLF) is an emerging pest in the United States.
-SLF has not been detected in Oregon, but it is present in several states on the East Coast.
+SLF has not been detected in Oregon, but is present in several states on the East Coast.
 One of its preferred hosts is tree of heaven, however it will damage an array of important agricultural crops and trees including apples, cherries, hops, and grapes.

 |Early Detection and Rapid Response species:||Yes|